-For any application for conversion into East Capital Global Emerging Markets Sustainable, East Capital Global Frontier Markets and/or East Capital China A-shares received by the Registrar and Transfer Agent not later than 16.30 Luxembourg time on the business day preceding the relevant valuation day, the net asset value calculated on that valuation day will be applicable.
-For any application for conversion received after
+For any application for conversion into East Capital Global Emerging Markets ex-China, East Capital Global Frontier Markets and/or East Capital China received by the Registrar and Transfer Agent not later than 16.30 Luxembourg time on the business day preceding the relevant valuation day, the net asset value calculated on that valuation day will be applicable.
+For any application for conversion received after 16.30 Luxembourg time on the business day preceding the relevant valuation day, the net asset value applicable will be the net asset value as calculated on the following valuation day.